Every major AI video tool compared — quality, speed, pricing, and which to use. Updated after Sora's shutdown March 24, 2026.

 Workflow: write 10 concepts, batch-generate in Kling, cut in CapCut or Descript, layer audio.
 Total active time per clip: under 15 minutes.

 Primary: Runway Gen-3 for B-roll and intros.
-Secondary: Sora for quarterly hero content.
+Secondary: Veo 3 for hero content with native audio.

 The YouTube channel problem is B-roll.
 Every talking head video needs visual context.
 AI video solves this — instead of paying for stock footage subscriptions, generate specific B-roll that matches your script exactly.
 A 12-minute video needs 15-20 B-roll clips.
 At Runway Standard, that runs under $5 in credits.